duleorlovic/blog/_posts/2015-11-09-testing-in-rails.md

 * *integration test* is using fake server
 * *client unit test* ends at adapter

+# When not to write tests

+* when things are too hard to test, for example setting up model that external services need to use
+* too trivial tests
+* overtesting when we use same model method on severall controllers
+* exploratory coding (code that will not go to production)

 # Tips

 * write tests that descibe behavior not implementation, so it does not change